carolus4/carolus4.github.io/_posts/2025-06-25-Positioning.md

 ---
 layout: post
 title: How do your users think about your product?
 excerpt: Have you ever built a great solution to a real problem, but felt like the people you’re building it for don’t immediately ‘get it’?
-Exploring positioning as a concept and walking through an example.
+Exploring positioning with examples.
 image: "/images/positioning-more-cookie-more-happy.jpg"

 ---